YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 But I do not present any technique as magic.
 The blade does not design the hairline.
 It does not protect the donor area.
 It does not decide whether the patient is a candidate.
 The surgeon’s judgment still controls the result.

-How should you compare FUE, DHI, Sapphire FUE, and FUT?
+Comparing FUE, DHI, Sapphire FUE, and FUT

 Ask what each method means in that clinic’s hands.
 Ask who performs each step.
 Ask whether the method is chosen because it fits your case or because it is easier to sell.